 February 16, 2017

-Defense Commissary Agency (DeCA) Sources Sought for Beef
+Defense Commissary Agency (DeCA) Sources Sought for Fresh Beef

 The Defense Commissary Agency (DeCA) is seeking potential sources and information in anticipation of a requirement to provide and deliver Fresh Beef (primals and subprimals), Ground Beef and Case-Ready products to 93 commissary locations in DeCA’s Central and East Areas.
 Delivery days and hours will vary per location.
 Sources Sought notices like these are the government’s means of deteriming if sufficient suppliers exist to set aside a future solicitation for small business – or for specific categories of small business such as 8(a), HUBZone, Veteran-owned, Woman-owned.
 (Learn more about Sources Sought notices)